kamilburda/batcher/docs/sections/Usage.md

 Running Export Without Dialog (Non-Interactively)
 -------------------------------------------------

-It is also possible to run Export Layers without the plug-in, allowing you to automate the export.
+It is also possible to run Batcher without the interactive dialog, allowing you to automate the export.

 The `plug-in-export-layers` procedure can run the export with default or last used settings.
 In the latter case, the settings are loaded if they were saved before (via `Settings → Save Settings`).

 The `plug-in-export-layers-repeat` procedure always uses the last used settings.

-The `plug-in-export-layers-with-config` procedure allows you to run Export Layers using the specified settings file obtained via `Settings → Export Settings...` in the plug-in dialog.
+The `plug-in-export-layers-with-config` procedure allows you to run Batcher using the specified settings file obtained via `Settings → Export Settings...` in the plug-in dialog.